dagraham/plm-dgraham/README.md

         ~ %

+- update the python installation module,  *pip*, using python3

+        ~ % python3 -m pip install -U pip

+- and then *plm* itself

+        ~ % python3 -m pip install -U plm-dgraham

+    This will install *plm* and any needed supporting python modules.
+This same process can also be used to update *plm* when a new version is available.

+- invoking *plm* itself without any of the 'switches' gives something like

+        ~ % plm
+        usage: plm [-h] [-r] [-p] [-q] [-e] [-s] [-d] [-o] [-v]

+        Player Lineup Manager [v 0.0.7]

+        options:
+          -h, --help      show this help message and exit -r, --roster    Open 'roster.yaml' using the default text editor to enter player names and email addresses
+          -p, --project   Create a project (requires roster.yaml) -q, --query     Query players for their cannot play dates (requires project)
+          -e, --enter     Enter player's responses for their cannot play dates (requires project)
+          -s, --schedule  Process player responses to create the project schedule (requires project responses)
+          -d, --deliver   Deliver the project schedule to the players (requires project schedule)
+          -o, --open      Open an existing project file using the default text editor
+          -v, --version   check for an update to a later plm version

+        ~ % plm

 - enter the following to create a directory to use for *plm*

-        ~ % mkdir plm_root
+        ~ % mkdir plm

-    The name `plm_root` is used just for illustrative purposes - the name can be anything you like.
+    The name "plm" used for the directory is just for illustrative purposes - the directory name can be anything you like.

     Within this directory, create a sub-directory called `projects` and a file called `roster.yaml`:

-        ~ % cd plm_root
+        ~ % cd plm
-        ~/plm_root % mkdir projects
+        ~/plm % mkdir projects
-        ~/plm_root % touch roster.yaml
+        ~/plm % touch roster.yaml
-        ~/plm_root % ls
+        ~/plm % ls
         projects/  roster.yaml

-- use your file manager to place a copy of the *plm* scripts `create-project.py`, `make-schedule.py` and `install_missing.sh` in the `plm_root` directory and then make them executable:

-        ~/plm_root % chmod +x *.py *.sh
-        ~/plm_root % ls
-        projects/            install_missing.sh  roster.yaml
-        create-projects.py*  make-schedule.py*

-- install the needed python support files by invoking `install_missing.sh`:

-		~/plm_root % ./install_missing.sh

-- Next open `roster.yaml` in a text editor and add player information.
+- You can now open `roster.yaml` in your favorite editor or invoke

+        ~ % plm -r

+    to let *plm* open the file for you.
 Each line in the roster file should have the format

         lastname, firstname: [emailaddress,  tag1, tag2, ... ]